 Your online business highly depends on how you promote your services, and products.
 So, using only one type of emotion in ads to activate customers’ cultural mindset might not be enough in such circumstances.
 You have to speak their emotional language to attract the attention of potential customers.
 People are loyal and safe with familiarity but with the right tools, your advertising campaigns can flourish and attract new consumers.
 Bidtellect’s in-house creative team, [b]+studio has been testing and measuring the shift in creative in real-time.
 Here’s what’s working this week.

 Polish up with this new set of best practices for your coronavirus ads to bring hope and value:

 1. Reposition your creative with witty and trendy adjectives; use abbreviations such as “WFH” or “QuaranQueen” to make light of the situation (tactfully, of course).
 There are ways to remind us of our current situation without making us sad about it.

 2. If you have a loyalty program, announce it.
 Audiences are more likely to purchase if there are loyalty incentives.

 3. SALES!
 DISCOUNT CODES!
 FREE SHIPPING!
-With the uncertainty of an economic turmoil, consumers are responding to sales.
+With the uncertainty of economic turmoil, consumers are responding to sales.
 Brand loyalists are going for a less expensive product and it’s all happening online.
 Besides, who doesn’t love a sale?
 Build their trust and your audience will $ave.